 We visited the Port Dover, Simcoe area most weekends of my first 11 years of life.
 My maternal grandparents lived in Port Dover and my parents’ closest friends, Reuben (Esther’s brother) and Elinor Kotanko (my mom’s childhood friend) lived in Simcoe as well.
 Uncle Billy was only 19 months older than my dad, his nephew.
 They had grown up more as brothers in Beauvallon.
 My dad’s childhood stories often included him and Auntie Ruth.
 Both Uncle Billy and Auntie Esther, and Reuben and Elinor stood up with my parents at their wedding.
 We would often go over and visit Uncle Billy and Auntie Esther Sabbath afternoons or they would come to Kotankos or the grandparents farm.
 I was always aware of Uncle Billy’s soft, gentle ways, even as a child.
 He and my dad could talk for hours.
 There was a real bond between them and I knew they were good friends as well as family.
 My dad was always interested in what was happening in Uncle Billy’s life as he cared for him deeply.
 His passing leaves a void in the family.
 Our hearts go out to you, Auntie Esther, Debbie, Lori, and families.
 We love you and pray for God’s precious comfort in your lives at this time.

-Tribute from niece Janice (Melenchuk) Bell
+Tribute to Bill Melnechuk by niece, Janice (Melenchuk) Bell

 My father and my Uncle Bill were the only living sons of Mike and Catherine Melnechuk.
 In the context of Ukrainian culture and gender politics of their time, the two brothers were favored by their 8 sisters and a great deal was expected of them in terms of carrying on the family name and preserving the farming family’s most precious commodity, their land in Beauvallon.